mikepyne/Trilobytes/README.md

  - More senses (fixed value? occilating value? low pass filtered random value?)
  - More effectors (mouthparts? body armor? spikes? sex organs? pheremone creators? poison creators? decoy creators? food creators?)
  - Genes that encode more than a single effector or sensor (Pair of antenna? pair of eyes? memory (loop output to input)?
- - Improve rendering (image based? decals?)
+ - Improve rendering (image based? decals?
+OpenGL?)
  - Ability to mutate number of hidden layers
  - Ability to mutate number of inputs/outputs of senses/effectors
  - More interactive brain inspector view